 I’ll admit it – initial wedding planning was stressful.
 Deciding on the guest list size, budget, and venue took a lot of focus and energy.
 In part because it required a great deal of research to know our options, along with coordination between the many people involved, and in part because these are big decisions that no one wants to regret.

-Happily, my fiancé and I feel great about the direction we ended up taking.
-We are now deep into the really fun choices, such as music, flowers, and menus.
+Happily, my fiancé and I felt great about the direction we ended up taking.
+We were then deep into the really fun choices, such as music, flowers, and menus.
 Since I love all things printed, the invitations are one of my favorite parts of any wedding.
-Most pressing at the moment is our invitation design and wording, both of which require more thought than couples may at first realize.
+Most pressing was our wedding invitation wording and design, both of which require more thought than couples may at first realize.

-What should not appear: registry information.
-This is spread by word of mouth or via the couple’s wedding website.
-In addition, the return address on the wedding invitation indicates where gifts and replies should be sent, usually the host’s address.
+The return address on the wedding invitation indicates where gifts and replies should be sent (usually the host’s address).
 It may also be the couple’s, even if they aren’t paying, to avoid having to re-ship gifts if they don’t live near the hosting parents.

 Traditionally, the bride’s parents hosted the wedding and were represented as such on the invitation.
 Today, many couples pay for part or all of their weddings, or do so with help from the groom’s parents, too.
 Divorced parents and any new spouses can also add to the potential number of hosts mentioned on the invitation.
 While I can’t list all of the examples here, know that there are several ways to word all kinds of family scenarios, from divorced, to deceased parents, to hosts who aren’t the couples’ parents.
 It’s also fine to include parents who aren’t financing the celebration in any way as “honorary” hosts.